Non-Recourse Mortgage Loans: Are They Really Non-Recourse?

 These issues are particularly relevant in the current economy, given the ongoing turmoil in the mortgage industry and the resulting scrutiny being placed on securitized mortgage transactions.

-Harold S. Dembo, Co-Chair of the firm's Real Estate group, focuses his practice on the representation of lenders, builders, entrepreneurs, investors and other parties engaged in the development and management of a wide range of industrial, commercial, residential and mixed-use projects.
-Harold can be reached at 312.521.2684 or email@example.com.
+An experienced transactional attorney with a primary focus on real estate, Harold Dembo serves as Chair of the firm's Real Estate group.
+His practice emphasizes the representation of lenders, builders, entrepreneurs, investors and other parties engaged in the development and management of a wide range of industrial, commercial, residential and mixed-use projects.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.